-Wastewater from virtually every town in New Zealand with a population over 1,000 people is collected and treated in community wastewater treatment plants.
+Wastewater from almost every town in New Zealand with a population over 1,000 is collected and treated in community wastewater treatment plants.
 There are approximately 317 municipal wastewater treatment plants in New Zealand and approximately 50 government or privately-owned treatment plants serving more than 100 people.

 8.3.2 Methodological issues